Observability of 2HDM Neutral Higgs Bosons in fully hadronic decay at future linear collider: Introduction

-In other process of focus of study at electron positron collider, the CP even Higgs and the pseudoscalar Higgs decay to pairs of bottom quark.
-The Feyman diagram of this process is given in Figure~\ref{fig:diagramF}.
+In the second decay channel both A and H decay to b-quarks leading to four b jets in final state ($b \bar{b}b\bar{b}$).
+The Feynman diagram of this process is given in Figure~\ref{fig:diagramF}.